Hiroshi178/ideas/books/book_ideas.md

 - [ ] Animal husbandry by tutorials
 - [ ] Beginning tree surgery
 - [ ] CVS by tutorials
-- [ ] Fortran for fun and profit
 - [x] RxSwift by tutorials
 - [x] Mastering git
-- [x] Care and feeding of developers